top of page

 Bio

-Hmmm, are you really still reading this?
-Oh, well then, I guess I'll continue.
-While my formal education was in something other than art (English, if you must know), I have always been doing something with needle and thread.
-My quilts have been included in books and magazines.
+I feel like I have always been doing something or the other with needles, thread, and scavenged art supplies.
+I have been sewing since I was 10 years old and my quilts have been included in books and magazines.
 They've been shown at museums and nationally juried quilt shows.
 I've even been a quilt judge at those shows.
-I was one of the founding members of the East Bay Modern Quilters and helped put on the locally famous, Stitch Modern quilt show.
+I was one of the founding members of the East Bay Modern Quilters and helped put on the locally famous, Stitch Modern show.
 For almost 20 years, I specialized in antique rug restoration and had a side hustle on Etsy, selling thousands of quilted and hand-sewn things.
 Most lately, I was a co-founder of Hello Stitch Studio in Berkeley, CA, a textile based maker space and art gallery.
+I currently live on two coasts, splitting my time between Berkeley, California and Richmond, Virginia.
 I like to keep busy.

 What I'm currently up to...